CBP Officer

 Setting aside the political issue, do you think a Wall would WORK in stemming the tide of illegals?

-Asked by Carl about 9 years ago
+Asked by Carl over 9 years ago

 I think the wall helps but does not solve the issue.
 At least the wall keeps the MAJORITY of people from just walking over into the US.
 You have to put in a lot more effort to come in due to the wall and because of that most people do not even attempt.
 I agree with extending the border fence for the fact that it acts as a deterrent.
 Imagine if the United States did not have a wall on the southern border?
 Anyone and everyone from all over the WORLD will just walk right in.
 That includes terrorists.